Code-Institute-Submissions/game-of-flags-milestone-project-two/README.md

 ##  Testing

+This project has undergone extremely thorough testing.
+The user story of this project achieved the intended outcome.
+The manual test was carried out at every stage to ensure user experience standards remained at consistently high levels with each new implementation.

+The Game Of Flags application was tested across multiple browsers such as Google Chrome, Safari, Microsoft Edge, Mozilla Firefox,and Opera Mini.
+It was also tested on multiple mobile devices such as iPhone 4, 5, 7, 8(plus) Chrome and Safari, iPad, Samsung Galaxy,and Huawei P30 Pro to ensure compatibility and responsiveness.

+### Manual Test

+* The "Play" button which is on the game-intro-overlay which happens to be the start screen of the game works well as intended.
+When clicked upon, the intro-overlay fades out and the game starts.

+* Clicking a card makes the card to flip.
+Clicking on all cards fast does not flip the cards as only two cards can be flipped at a time.
+When two cards are flipped, they are being checked for comparison and will flip back or remain open if they are not the same or if they are the same respectively.

+* Clicking on the "Mute" button results in the background sound being paused while the text of the button changes to Unmute.
+And when clicked on the "Unmute" button the background sound will resume and the text of the button will change to mute.

+* The "Reset" button also works well as intended.
+When clicked upon the game reloads.* All pairs of flags have been matched multiple times within 60 seconds.
+Upon matching all pairs of flags within the given time frame, a victory popup with a heading "Congratulations"  appears notifying the player of the victory.

+* I have also let the timer run out many times to check if I will be notified of losing.
+When all cards are not matched within 60 seconds, a popup with a heading "You Lose" appears.

+* The popup which appears upon winning or losing contains a "Play Again" and a "Try Again" button respectively.
+When clicked upon any of these buttons the game reloads.

+* The game's timer indicates the time correctly and stops counting down when all cards are matched or when it gets to zero.

+### Errors

+**Resolved Errors**

+* During the development of this app, I realized that the image of the World map which appeared on the start screen of the game could be dragged.
+I solved this problem using the following Javascript code `$("#intro-overlay-image").attr('draggable', false);`

+**Unresolved Errors**

+* If a player clicks on the cards too fast, only the first flip sound gets played.
+The second flip sound does not get played because the first signal is already "busy".
+This easily occurs when playing on mobile or tablet because it is easier to flip fast when using these mentioned devices compared to desktop.

 ## Deployment

 This project has been deployed to Github Pages from the master branch.
 A link to the deployed version of the site can be found [here]( https://takaforyannick30.github.io/game-of-flags-milestone-project-two/).